RubixML/ML/README.md

 [Anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) is the process of identifying samples that do not conform to an expected pattern.
 They can be used in fraud prevention, intrusion detection, sciences, and many more areas.
 The output of a Detector is either *0* for a normal sample or *1* for a detected outlier.

 ### Isolation Forest
-An [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) Anomaly Detector comprised of [Isolation Trees](#isolation-tree) each trained on a different subset of the training set.
+An [Ensemble](#ensemble) Anomaly Detector comprised of [Isolation Trees](#isolation-tree) each trained on a different subset of the training set.
 The Isolation Forest works by averaging the isolation score of a sample across a user-specified number of trees.

 ##### Unsupervised | Probabilistic | Persistable | Nonlinear